-Usually the rash fades within two weeks.
+Usually, the rash fades within two weeks.
 In some people, it can stick around for a few extra weeks.

 Are Jellyfish Larvae Toxins Harmful?

 Jellyfish larvae toxins aren't dangerous to healthy people.
-Rarely, children with allergies or a weakened immune system have a more severe reaction.
+Rarely, do children with allergies or a weakened immune system have a more severe reaction.
 Take your child to the doctor if she has a fever and chills along with the rash.

 How Do You Treat the Rash?

 Swimmers use a variety of home remedies to relieve the itch of “sea lice,” including rubbing alcohol and meat tenderizer.
 But there's no evidence these work.
-Lice treatments won't help either, since it’s not really lice you’re dealing with.
+Lice treatments won't help either, since it’s not really like you’re dealing with.

 An antihistamine pill or steroid cream can help relieve the itch.
 If you have a more severe case, your doctor may prescribe a steroid pill or shot.
 You can also apply colloidal oatmeal cream or calamine lotion to soothe the itch while the rash heals.